HYPGEOMDIST

 Examples 🔗

 Suppose you have a population of 1000 items, including 200 defective ones.
 If you randomly select 20 items without replacement, what is the probability of getting 4 defective items?
-The HYPGEOMDIST formula would be: =HYPGEOMDIST(4, 200, 20, 1000)
+Use the formula: =HYPGEOMDIST(4, 200, 20, 1000)

 Consider a deck of 52 playing cards, where 12 cards are face cards (Jacks, Queens, Kings).
 If you draw 5 cards without replacement, what is the probability of obtaining 2 face cards?
-The HYPGEOMDIST formula would be: =HYPGEOMDIST(2, 12, 5, 52)
+Use the formula: =HYPGEOMDIST(2, 12, 5, 52)

 Notes 🔗

-Ensure that the inputs provided for the HYPGEOMDIST function accurately reflect the sampling scenario you are analyzing.
-The function assumes a finite population without replacement, where each selection alters the composition of the remaining items available for sampling.
+Make sure the inputs for the HYPGEOMDIST function match your sampling scenario.
+This function assumes a finite population sampled without replacement, meaning each selection changes the remaining items available for sampling.

 Questions 🔗